bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 ```
 The first column of **segmentationData** is a unique identifier for each cell and the second column is a factor indicating how the observations were characterized into training and test sets in the original study; these two variables are irrelevant for the purposes of this demonstration and so can be discarded.

 The third column *Case* contains the class labels: *PS* (poorly-segmented) and *WS* (well-segmented).
-Columns 4-61 are the 58 measurements available to be used as predictors.
+Columns 4-61 are the 58 morphological measurements available to be used as predictors.
 Let's put the class labels in a vector and the predictors in their own data.frame.

 ```r
 segClass <- segmentationData$Class
 segData <- segmentationData[,4:61]
 ```

-#### Data splitting
+### Data splitting
-The first step in the analysis is to partition the data into training and test sets, using the **createDataPartition** function in [caret](http://cran.r-project.org/web/packages/caret/index.html).
+Before starting analysis we must partition the data into training and test sets, using the **createDataPartition** function in [caret](http://cran.r-project.org/web/packages/caret/index.html).

 ```r
 set.seed(42)